Save Money, Save Your Dog.

 Recommended Insulin Syringes & Needles for Dogs

 There are two types of syringes used for giving insulin to dogs.
 Mostly it depends on the type of insulin you're giving.
-According to VCA Animal Hospital, some insulin require U-40 while others use a U-100 insulin syringe.
+According to VCA Animal Hospital, some insulin brands require a U-40 syringe (such as Vetsulin) while others use a U-100 syringe (primarily human-use insulin brands)..

 Typically your veterinarian will provide you with the correct syringes, so you don't have to worry about it.
 These syringes also already have needles attached to them, so there's no need to worry too much about getting the right needle.

 Are There Other Ways to Help Regulate Your Dog’s Blood Sugar?